a-dejesus/Jetson-Nano-UART-Digilent-Analog-Discovery-2/README.md

 Simple python script using Jetson Nano UART GPIO header and Digilent Analog Discovery 2 as a protocol analyzer.

 This is an easier to implement version of the original code that's on JetsonHacks, readline is used instead of read, "q" to exit program.
-Original code displays single character, this code is able to enter more letters and doesn't display "b" that original does.
+Original code displays single character, this code is able to enter more letters/words and doesn't display "b" that original does.

 Original Article on JetsonHacks:https://www.jetsonhacks.com/2019/10/10/jetson-nano-uart/